 Continue reading: Common word choice confusions

-Sentence construction describes how the different parts of a sentence are put together, from its punctuation to the ordering of its words.
+Sentence structure determines how the different parts of a sentence are put together, from its punctuation to the ordering of its words.
 As well as following basic word order rules, there are many other things you have to consider to write correctly and clearly structured sentences.

 The following is a list of commonly deployed phrasal verbs that find one use or another in academic texts.
 These (and others) can be acceptably used in academic texts.
 Along with these examples, however, are a number of one-word substitutions to illustrate that in each case the phrasal verb can be easily replaced.